SynapticSugar/CarND-PID-Control-Project/README.md

 ---
 ## Introduction

-In this project we revisit the lake race track from the Behavioral Cloning Project.This time, however, I implement a PID controller in C++ to maneuver the vehicle around the track!
+In this project we revisit the lake race track from the Behavioral Cloning Project.
+This time, however, I implement a PID controller in C++ to maneuver the vehicle around the track!

 The simulator provides the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle and velocity control of the car.
 The speed limit has been increased from 30 mph to 100 mph so the objective is to try to drive SAFELY as fast as possible!
 NOTE: There is no minimum speed to pass.

 ## Implementation

-The car steering PID controller follows the base implementation taught in class consiting of a proportional, integral, and derivative component.
+The car steering PID controller follows the base implementation taught in class consisting of a proportional, integral, and derivative component.
 It was coded in C++ and is located in the files ```PID.h``` and ```PID.cpp```.
 The PID gains were tuned manually following well established tuning methods stated [here](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops).
 Once the car could safely navigate around the track, a Twiddle algorithm, as shown in class, was then applied to improve upon it as it drives the total error to zero.

 ![alt text](./Term2PID.png "PID Steering Controller")

 The car throttle control was implemented with a PID controller as well.
-The gains were manually tuned and the Twiddle algorithm applied to fine tune it.
-Surprisingly, it settled on a controller that did not use the I term which resulted in a PD controller, a special case of the PID controller where the I term is set to zero.
+The gains were manually tuned and the Twiddle algorithm was applied to further fine tune it.
+Surprisingly, it settled on a controller that did not use the I term which resulted in a PD controller.
+This is a special case of the PID controller where the I term is set to zero.

 See https://en.wikipedia.org/wiki/PID_controller for more information.